kadimetla/doc-adk-training/adk-training-docs/docs/module38-best-practices/lab-solution.md

 from google.adk.agents import Agent from google.adk.tools import FunctionTool

-# --- 1.
+# ---
+sidebar_label: Lab Solution 1.
 Input Validation with Pydantic ---

 class ValidatedInput(BaseModel):
     """A Pydantic model to validate inputs for a tool."""